-During academic year, 2017-2018 MCC enrolled 29,473 credit and non-credit students, making it the one of largest community colleges in the SUNY system.
+During academic year, 2018-2019 MCC enrolled 29,421 credit and non-credit students, making it one of the largest community colleges in the SUNY system.
 More than 100 SUNY approved programs/curriculums are offered as contrasted to 35 in 1983, indicating responsiveness to student's vocational interests, the expressed work force needs of local business, industry and organizations, and college and university articulation requirements.